vmware-archive/hillview/docs/userManual.md

 [Hillview](https://github.com/vmware/hillview) is a simple cloud-based spreadsheet program for browsing large data collections.
 Currently the data manipulated is read-only.
-Users can sort, find, filter, transform, query, and chart data in simple ways;
+Users can sort, find, filter, transform, query, zoom-in/out, and chart data in simple ways;
 operations are performed easily using direct manipulation in the GUI.
 Hillview is designed to work on very large data sets (billions of rows), with an interactive spreadsheet-like interaction style, complementing sophisticated analytic engines.
-Hillview can also be executed as a stand-alone executable on a local machine, but then the data size it can manipulate is limited by the available machine resources.
+Hillview can also be executed as a stand-alone executable on a local machine (but then the data size it can manipulate is limited by the available machine resources).

 Hillview attempts to provide fast data manipulation.
 The speed is obtained by deferring work: Hillview only computes as much of the data as must be shown to the user.
 For example, when sorting a dataset, it only sorts the rows currently visible on the screen.
 Hillview performs all operations using a class of very efficient algorithms, called “sketches”, which are constrained to compute with bounded memory over distributed data.

 ## System architecture

-The tool is a three-tier system, as shown in the following figure:
+Hillview's architecture is shown in the following figure:

 ![System architecture](system-architecture.png)